mikromika/skeleton-laravel-5.4/README.md

 Idea is go to step by step forward.

 First project;
-Blog - I am building two step registeration.
+Blog - I am building two step registeration and merged adviced login system with user has diffrent roles and backend admin area.

-Second project  Sentinel
+Second project  Sentinel, This skipped.
+I'll make it for my first and main project-

-I am try to build adviced login system with user has diffrent roles and backend admin area, not only panel but also
+3rd: Later on, I'll start look at, how make these for my main project.

-- app logs for Gui
+- app logs for Gui, github updates via simple GUI.
 - user/roles management
 - Alert system which bring low level alert for Gui from backend. (mysql, postfix, dovecot...etc)
 - Nagios / nmap extended